Spiraster/LiveSplit.Fez/README.md

 # LiveSplit.Fez
-This is a LiveSplit autosplitter component for Fez on PC.
+This is a LiveSplit autosplitter component for Fez (v1.12) on PC.

 ## Features
-- Automatically start the timer when you start speedrun mode.
+- Automatic start and reset when using speedrun mode (--gotta-gomez-fast)
-- Automatically reset the timer when you reset the run or leave speedrun mode.
+- Load removal for the "Game Time" option in LiveSplit

 - Currently includes splits for the Any% route:
   - Village (*splits when entering Nature Hub from Memory Core*)